Seagram Building: Facade

-The curtain wall begins above the lower stories and is composed of non-structural glass walls, which are colored amber-gray.
-The glass panels cover about 122000 ft2 and are designed to be heat- and glare-resistant.
-Because the windows are sealed permanently, and the tower rises with no setbacks, the Seagram Building's window washing team could not use standard window-washing equipment.
-Therefore, a custom-made pneumatic scaffold was installed, with a 27 ft deck that covers six columns of windows at a time.
-Behind each window, Mies sought to avoid irregularity when window blinds were drawn.
-As a result, the building uses window blinds with slats angled in 45-degree positions, allowing the blinds to be set in three positions: fully open, halfway open, or fully closed.
+The curtain wall begins above the lower stories and is composed of non-structural glass walls, which are pinkish-gray.
+The use of a non-structural curtain wall contrasted with Mies's earlier work, such as 860–880 Lake Shore Drive in Chicago, where part of the structural framework was incorporated into the facade.
+The Seagram Building's glass panels cover about 122000 ft2 and are designed to be heat- and glare-resistant.
+Because the windows are sealed permanently, and because there were no setbacks, the Seagram Building's window washing team could not use standard window-washing equipment.
+Instead, a custom-made pneumatic scaffold was installed, with a 27 ft deck spanning the width of six windows.
+Inside, Mies sought to avoid irregularity when window blinds were drawn.
+As a result, the building uses window blinds with slats at 45-degree angles, allowing the blinds to be set in three positions: fully open, halfway open, or fully closed.